 Statement of Intent

-At Engayne, we aspire to give every pupil the opportunity to reach their full potential in a safe, enjoyable and stimulating environment, which prepares them for the ever changing world.
-As a result, it is our clear intent that our school curriculum promotes both learning and personal growth and development – our curriculum is designed to develop children’s love of learning and their willingness to explore.
+At Engayne, we aspire to give every pupil the opportunity to reach their full potential in a safe, enjoyable and stimulating environment which prepares them for the ever-changing world.
+As a result, it is our clear intent that our school curriculum promotes both learning and personal growth and development – our curriculum is designed to develop children’s love of learning and their willingness to explore through a combination of learning techniques.
+We aim to ensure pupils enjoy learning and feel prepared for life after school.
+We also intend to offer our pupils new and exciting experiences through extra-curricular activities that are designed to build resilience, confidence and self-esteem.

 - theme weeks and theme days, e.g. Games and Puzzles Week, Safer Internet Day, No Pens Wednesday and National Mental Health Awareness Day